jae1911/go-jae.fi/content/as.md

  - 2001:67c:2724::/48 (GeoIP: Finland)
  - 2a0e:8f02:f01f::/48 (GeoIP: Finland)

 Peering information may be seen on [PeeringDB](https://www.peeringdb.com/asn/211696).
+A [routinator server](https://routinator.jae.fi) is also available.

 #### Current exchanges